Founder, Clean Plate

 “My lecturers have been superb – constantly generous with their time and knowledge, and always making me feel supported and encouraged to follow my curiosity and interests.
 I love being at AUT because I’m always meeting interesting people from different backgrounds, countries and cultures who bring with them new ideas and ways to look at things.”

-She also appreciated being able to apply what she was learning to her own business, Clean Plate, which was born to provide a holistic approach to healthy eating and wellbeing for the early childhood education sector.
+She also appreciated being able to apply what she was learning to her own business, Clean Plate, which provides a holistic approach to healthy eating and wellbeing for early childhood education settings, schools and communities.

 “Being at AUT has benefitted my work so much – I’ve been able to link the latest research, as well as global and national trends in the health promotion and public and environmental health sectors with the work I do.”